radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 The RP uses a queue to process requests asyncronously.
 Information about resources that are deployed / being deployed is stored in a datastore.

+Sample high level flow:

+Let us consider a bicep definition of application which has a container and a SQL Server DB.
+The container has the ability to query the SQL Server DB.

+1. Request to deploy comes from cli to UCP
+2. UCP sends the deploy request to Deployment Engine
+3. UCP gets a PUT request (creation request) for container from Deployment Engine
+4. UCP forwards the request to create container to Applications RP
+5. As part of creation, Applications RP creates the below entities and stores information about them in its datastore:
+   1. Kubernetes deployment object responsible  managing for the pods of this container
+   2. Kubernetes service account which provides identity for the pod
+   3. Kubernetes role which defines the accesses this pod can have
+   4. Kubernetes role binding which binds the role to the service account
+   5. Kubernetes service if the container has ports. since the pod has to communicates with an azure resource (sqlserver), Applications RP also creates a managed identity, assigns appropriate roles so that it can query the DB.
+It is able to do this, since it has access to user's Azure credentials.
+6. UCP gets a PUT request (creation request) for SQL Server DB from Deployment Engine
+7. UCP forwards the request to create SQL server DB to Applications RP
+8. Applications RP communicates with OCI registry, downloads the recipe for creation of SQLServer DB.
+9. RP then sends a request to UCP for deploying the bicep recipe and also stores information about it in its datastore.
+10. UCP requests DE to deploy the SQL Server DB.

 Below is a high level overview of various key subcomponents in Applications RP
 ![Applications RP](2024-10-applications-rp-threat-model/apprp.png)